crossplane/crossplane/docs/contributing/observability_developer_guide.md

 Observability is crucial to Crossplane users; both those operating Crossplane and those using Crossplane to operate their infrastructure.
 Crossplane currently approaches observability via Kubernetes events and structured logs.
-Timeseries metrics are desired but [not yet implemented].

 ## Goals